About Your Stem Cell Transplant: Information for Pediatric Patients

 Attending physicians are experts in pediatrics, hematology-oncology, immunotherapy, and stem cell transplantation.
 The doctor you see in the Pediatric Ambulatory Care Center may not be the same one who takes care of you while you’re inpatient.
 Transplant doctors take turns working in the inpatient unit.
 They usually work in the inpatient unit for 1 or 2 weeks at a time.
 During that time, they manage all the transplant patients 24 hours a day.
 While you’re inpatient, the inpatient attending physician will be in charge of your day-to-day care.
 If any major problems come up while you’re in the hospital, the inpatient attending physician will discuss them with your primary transplant doctor.
 Once a week, all the attending physicians meet to discuss your progress.

 Fellows are pediatricians doing training in pediatric hematology-oncology.
-They work closely with the BMT attending physician to manage your care.
+They work closely with the attending physician to manage your care.
 The inpatient fellow changes every 3 to 5 weeks.

 Advanced practice providers (APPs)

 APPs are a group of medical providers that include physician assistants (PAs) and nurse practitioners (NPs).
 They work with the attending physicians to manage your care.
-This includes doing physical exams, prescribing medications, and following your test results and progress.
+This includes doing physical exams, prescribing medicine, and following your test results and progress.
 You’ll see them often, both in the Pediatric Ambulatory Care Center before and after your stem cell transplant and in the inpatient unit.

-Pediatric bone marrow transplant nurse coordinators
+Pediatric bone marrow transplant (BMT) nurse coordinators

 Registered nurses (RNs)